Key person insurance

 When considering financial planning, we often think about ourselves and our families.
 We protect against an untimely event that may adversely affect our families.
 But why then, do we not do the same for our businesses?
 It seems important then to consider insurance that might help decrease these risks.

-Many small and medium sized businesses are usually dependent on a few people who play a fundamental role within the business, but little consideration is given to what might happen if such an individual was lost to the business, either through death or critical illness.
+The success of small and medium sized businesses are usually dependent on a few people who play a fundamental role within the business.
+Some however, offer little consideration to what might happen if such an individual was lost to the business, either through death or a critical illness, and how their business can be protected in such an event.

 What is key person insurance?

-What is the role of the key person & who might they be?
+What is the role of the key person and who might they be?

 - A leading sales person or someone with important contacts